gitdapps/gitd-docs/test-docs/call-outs.md

 ## Level One - RED

-!!! bug This is a bug call-out! !!!
+!!! bug This is a bug call-out.

-!!! danger This is a danger call-out!
+!!! danger This is a danger call-out. !!!

-!!! error This is an error call-out!
+!!! error This is an error call-out.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Nulla et euismod nulla.
+Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.
+!!!

-!!! failure This is a failure call-out!
+!!! failure This is a failure call-out.

 ## Level Two - AMBER